 All kinds of veggies and even beans work well here – if you go through the trouble of making this potato crust, you shouldn’t ruin the effort by putting calorically dense, fatty animal products on your pizza.
 A few sprinkles of nutritional yeast for a cheesy finish can do wonders!

-The recipe for the potato pesto pizza pictured above can be found in our Weight Loss eBook bundle “Live Lightly”.
+The recipe for the potato pesto pizza pictured above is part of our Weight Loss Meal Plan “Live Lightly”.

 7. Fruit and Cinnamon Instead of Sugar